-How does a partnership amend its tax return?
+Mow does a partnership amend its tax return?

 Use Form PR-1 to amend an original tax return.
 Mark the box "Amended Return" on the form.
-Please include the applicable forms and statements that explain in detail all the reason(s) for amending the tax return.
+Include the applicable forms and statements that explain in detail all the reason(s) for amending the tax return.
 Complete the entire Form PR-1 using the corrected amounts.